 Our bodies cannot fully metabolize alcohol, meaning it cannot completely break it down and remove it from our bodies without causing harm.
 In the simplest sense, alcohol is poison.
-The best our body can do is to break the ethanol in alcoholic drinks, down to acetaldehyde, an intermediate step, and then remove it from our bodies.
+The best our body can do is to break down the ethanol in alcoholic drinks to acetaldehyde, an intermediate step, and then remove it from our bodies.

 Alcohol is a source of empty calories.
 One gram of alcohol provides seven kilocalories of energy, making it the second most calorie-dense nutrient after fat, which provides nine kilocalories of energy per gram.
 Drinking alcohol could make it hard to achieve and maintain a healthy body weight.
 Being overweight or obese is associated with an increased risk of nine types of cancer, and alcohol can complicate one’s ability to maintain a healthy body weight.

 There is actually no “safe” limit for alcohol intake in relation to your risk of developing a number of cancers.
 The less alcohol you drink, the lower the risk of cancer.
 There is also no difference in risk depending on the type of drink, as the alcohol itself is what increases cancer risk.
 The American Institute for Cancer Research (AICR) recommends total abstinence for cancer prevention.